SRI LANKA BIRDING TOUR: DETAILED ITINERARY

 Sri Lanka: Day 2 The Kelani River Forest Reserve consists of steep, partly forested slopes intersected by several watercourses, areas of tall forest with fairly dense undergrowth and a few clearings where former swamps have been converted into small rice paddies.
 We shall be exploring the lower section of the reserve between about 200-500m.

 This is a very good area for most Sri Lankan wet zone forest birds, including many of the endemics.
-Of the latter we can expect to easily find Sri Lanka Junglefowl, Sri Lanka Green Pigeon, Sri Lanka Hanging Parrot, Layard’s Parakeet, Sri Lanka Grey Hornbill, Yellow-fronted Barbet, Crimson-fronted Barbet, Red-backed Flameback, Black-capped Bulbul, Brown-capped and Orange-billed Babblers, Sri Lanka Scimitar Babbler, Legge’s (or White-throated) Flowerpecker and Sri Lanka Crested Drongo, whilst we also have one of our best chances here for the secretive Green-billed Coucal, the recently-discovered Serendib Scops Owl, Chestnut-backed Owlet and Spot-winged Thrush.
+Of the latter, we can expect to easily find Sri Lanka Junglefowl, Sri Lanka Green Pigeon, Sri Lanka Hanging Parrot, Layard’s Parakeet, Sri Lanka Grey Hornbill, Yellow-fronted Barbet, Crimson-fronted Barbet, Red-backed Flameback, Black-capped Bulbul, Brown-capped and Orange-billed Babblers, Sri Lanka Scimitar Babbler and Legge’s (or White-throated) Flowerpecker.
+We also have first chances here for the secretive Green-billed Coucal, the recently-discovered Serendib Scops Owl, Chestnut-backed Owlet, Sri Lanka (or Sri Lanka Crested) Drongo and Spot-winged Thrush.

-Species endemic to Sri Lanka together with southern India include Indian Swiftlet, Malabar Trogon, Jerdon’s Leafbird, Orange Minivet, Yellow-browed Bulbul, Dark-fronted and Yellow-billed Babblers, Southern (or Lesser) Hill Myna and Loten’s Sunbird.
+Species endemic to Sri Lanka together with South India include Indian Swiftlet, Malabar Trogon, Jerdon’s Leafbird, Orange Minivet, Yellow-browed and Square-tailed Bulbuls, Dark-fronted and Yellow-billed Babblers, Southern (or Lesser) Hill Myna and Loten’s Sunbird.

-Other birds we could well encounter at Kelani River include Rufous-bellied Eagle, Green Imperial Pigeon, Alexandrine Parakeet, the huge Stork-billed Kingfisher, Brown-headed Barbet, Asian Brown Flycatcher, the restricted-range Purple-rumped Sunbird and White-rumped Munia.
+Other birds we could well encounter at Kelani River include Rufous-bellied Eagle, Spotted Dove, Common Emerald Doves, Green Imperial Pigeon, Common Hawk-Cuckoo, Banded Bay Cuckoo, Greater Coucal, Alexandrine Parakeet, Chestnut-headed Bee-eater, the huge Stork-billed Kingfisher, White-throated Kingfisher, Brown-headed Barbet, Brown-capped Pygmy Woodpecker, Bar-winged Flycatcher-shrike, Common Iora, Black-hooded Oriole, Indian Jungle Crow, White-bellied Drongo, Red-vented Bulbul, Common Tailorbird, Asian Brown and Tickell’s Blue Flycatchers, Indian Paradise Flycatcher, Tawny-bellied Babbler, Oriental Magpie-Robin, Common Myna, Indian White-eye, Pale-billed Flowerpecker, the restricted-range Purple-rumped Sunbird and White-rumped Munia.